Mackenzie & Smith Fine Furniture Restoration

 8 day longcase clock

 A charming north country longcase clock by George Stones of Blackburn, the fully restored movement strikes the hours on a bell and has a working moon dial.
-The original oak case is in crisp condition with an excellent colour.

 cica 1810.